MikeyBronowski/mikeybronowski.github.io/_posts/2021-10-12-t-sql-tuesday-143-short code examples.md

 ## Tables

-Prior dbatools I used [this](https://stackoverflow.com/questions/7892334/get-size-of-all-tables-in-database) script a lot to understand what tables are in the database.
+Prior the dbatools I used [this query](https://stackoverflow.com/questions/7892334/get-size-of-all-tables-in-database) a lot to understand what tables are in the database.
 I have added database and server details as well in case I was running that on multiple servers.

 ```tsql
 	GETDATE() AS CurrentTime,